M.A., Early Childhood,

 “I believe every child is unique, and look forward to helping your children fulfill their potential as they learn and grow.”

-M.A., Educational Administration and Principal Licensure, University of Phoenix
+M.A., Educational Admin. and Principal Licensure, Univ. of Phoenix

 Secondary Social Studies Teacher Licensure, Probe Program, University of Colorado